You Should See Me in a Crown

 You can buy your copy here.

-You should see me in a crown by Leah Johnson is a high school romance story.
+You should see me in a crown byis a high school romance story.
 We follow Liz as she finds out she could not fulfil her further studies as planned since her financial aid fell through.
 When nothing seems to work, we see how she decides to overcome her fears and try to win the Prom.
 Liz, with help of her friends and family, start preparing for prom and in her journey from being a Prom contestant, we see her in emotional roller coaster.
 From her ex-best friend to some issues with her present best friend, from being no one to being a target, from hiding amongst the peers to trying to win the prom.
 How far Liz can go to fulfil her dreams?

 I have to admit, this review is going to be very short, for a simple reason that I read this book some years ago and had the half-written blog staring at me with accusation.
 So, here I am trying to write a short review.